Make Your Home Happier With a Family Calendar

 Related: Should You Let Your Kid Quit Music Lessons?

-I tried to convince my children to use their own planners, but Bria protested that it was too difficult because she’d have to open it.
+I tried to convince my children to use their own planners, but my oldest daughter protested that it was too difficult because she’d have to open it.
 Same with a Google Calendar.
 Heaven forbid that she would have to touch an icon on her phone or open a book to find out what was on her schedule for the day!
 And even though she opens many books and opens even more apps on a daily basis, I bit my tongue and figured out a better way.

-I hung it in the kitchen, which is the hub of activity in our house, and it has since contributed to the happiness of our home in a big way.
+It is hanging in the kitchen, which is the hub of activity in our house, and it has since contributed to the happiness of our home in a big way.
 We’ve been using it now for about 4 months, and I only wish I would have put it up sooner.

 In that four months I’ve learned a thing or two about how to use this calendar for good.
 Believe it or not, it actually has magical powers for keeping things running smoothly in this household when we use it effectively.